 You must store the log records, and the inspection report records, and present it both to law enforcement as well as in the time of a carrier audit.

 When the ELD mandate was first released, there was discussion in the media about whether an exception for pre-2000 vehicles referred to model year or date of manufacture.
-On their website, the FMCSA clarifies that the exception applies to the vehicle’s model year, as indicated in the Vehicle Identification Number (VIN).
+On their website, the FMCSA clarifies that the exception applies to the vehicle’s engine model year.
+Quoting from the FMCSA, “If the engine model year is older than 2000, the driver is not subject to the ELD rule.”

 Is it possible to gain an exemption by using a glider kit (new cab and chassis) with an older engine and vehicle components?
-No, absolutely not.
-The FMCSA states that any vehicles with a model year of 2000 or newer fall under the ELD mandate — that’s chassis year, not engine.
+Yes, the FMCSA states that the model year on the engine can be used to determine if the driver is exempt from the ELD requirements.

 Two surveys last year showed that small carriers are more reluctant to make the move to ELDs.
 A Transplace survey of more than 400 carriers found that only 33% of small fleets (with less than 250 trucks) had fully installed ELDs, while 38% had “no immediate plans to begin implementation.”